 9. Clove Oil

 Use clove oil to massage your feet.
 It is used to treat headaches and joint pain and also works miraculously on foot pain.

 Gently massage it from the sole of your feet to the balls and then up again.
 Do this regularly so that there is a decrease in your pain that will last long term.

 If the pain in your foot is because of soreness, some kind of strain, a sprain or a cut, sage can be used to reduce it from the unpleasant pain.
 Sage can also be used to eliminate food odor.
-What you need to do to cure foot pain or heel pain is:
+What you need to do it:

 - Take a few leaves of sage and gently rub them between your hands.